 The price of accommodation in Colombia is rising as its economy develops, but most expats, especially those earning a foreign currency, will find that housing remains affordable.

-When choosing accommodation, expats need to consider factors such as price, security and location.
+When choosing accommodation, expats need to consider factors such as cost , security and location.
 As a result of the country’s wealth disparity, accommodation can be found to suit almost every budget.
 Expats will generally be limited to a fairly small selection of middle- to upper-class neighbourhoods that offer security and proximity to public transport, grocery and department stores, and restaurants.

-The majority of expats settle in Bogotá, the bustling capital which is rich in cultural attractions.
+The majority of expats settle in Bogotá, the culturally rich and bustling capital.
 Another favourite city is Medellín, known as the 'City of Eternal Spring' due to its comfortable climate.
-Cali, the capital of salsa dancing, and Barranquilla, Santa Marta and Cartagena, along the Caribbean coast, are also popular locations.
-Though the heat and humidity in these cities may prove too much for some foreigners.
+Cali, the capital of salsa dancing, and Barranquilla, Santa Marta and Cartagena, along the Caribbean coast, are also popular locations, though the heat and humidity in these cities may prove too much for some foreigners.

 Whether renting or buying, expats without a sound knowledge of Spanish may struggle through the process of finding and then securing accommodation in Colombia.
 They may also be more susceptible to exploitative landlords and various scams.
 Expats unfamiliar with the local language and culture should enlist the help of a professional translator or a friend who is fluent in Spanish.